applicaster/developer.applicaster.com/book/plugins-manifest/fields/color-picker-rgba.md

 - This is the prefered color picker to use, especially when dealing with React Native / javascript reliant plugins.
 - The stored value of the selected color is kept in `rgba(R,G,B,A)` format.
 For notation in `#AARRGGBB` format (not recommened), please use the [Color Picker](/plugins-manifest/fields/color-picker.md).
-- Optional initial_value can be set in two formats:
+- Optional initial_value format can be either:
   - `rgba(R,G,B,A)` (recommended).
   - `#RRGGBBAA` (not recommended).